-A market research panel is defined as an online group of recruited survey respondents who willingly agree to be a part of the research that an organization is conducting thereby contributing towards the process of market research.
+An online market research panel is defined as an online group of recruited survey respondents who willingly agree to be a part of the research that an organization is conducting thereby contributing towards the process of market research.
 Market research panel members are also known as audience or samples.
 These panelists have usually shared an extensive amount of information about themselves which can be used for appropriate sample selection.
 This is also known as demographic segmentation that forms the basis of a panel management tool.
-Panel research is a popular way of getting a group-based overview of what customers or employees really think of your company.
+Panel research is a popular way of getting a group-based overview of what customers or employees think of your company.

 A market research panel is a more suitable option as compared to the traditional phone interviews with completely random and un-categorized respondents that may or may not present privacy issues.

 Having a market research panel makes it easier to conduct the research.
 The panel members are already set and ready to go.
 This saves the companies from the hassles of having to start from scratch as the panel information is readily available.

 In addition to the high cost of such processes, there is no guarantee that the person coming on the phone will be ready to respond to questions.
 Even if he/she agrees to answer the survey questions, it may be unclear whether the respondent will pass the screener questions to qualify for the survey.
 This way it’s a waste of both time and resources.

 The size of the audience for a study differs quite a lot, but that does not necessarily affect the credibility of the research results.
 This happens only if you have recruited the right audience for your panel research.
 You are likely to get responses that will lead you onwards.
 Aditionally, if you’re able to convince them to partake multiple times, you will also obtain a dedicated group of people where you can compare and adjust their responses over time.